Xenkins/OCR-app/README.md

 # OCR-app
 ## Overview
 This Android mobile app uses a phone's camera to read in an image of text to be read aloud.
-The app uses Optical Character Recognition (OCR) from Google's Mobile Vision Text API as well as the TexttoSpeech engine built into Android.
+The app uses Optical Character Recognition (OCR) from Google's Mobile Vision Text API as well as the TextToSpeech engine built into Android.
 ## Future Additions
 - Improve UI
 - Allow for pictures previously taken to be read